 Getting a Job

-Getting a job is really hard to do from such a huge difference.
+Getting a job is really hard to do from such a huge distance.
 Especially because I was looking for part-time.
 I had applied to become a graduate assistant at my school and got accepted at the same time I got the apartment, but this wasn’t going to be enough.
 I needed another job.
 The pressure was on, but I also felt as if I couldn’t really do anything because of a lack of responses I was getting using online means.
 I needed to go into the offices and facilities, but I couldn’t.
 I put this aside until after the move, but I knew I was going to have to kick my butt into gear immediately to be able to pay the bills (Stay tuned for Part 2 of My 735 Mile Move where I talk about this).

 This was my first apartment, so I had nearly nothing that I needed.
 So I had a lot of very strategic spending to do.
 I did not have a lot of money to spend, but I had a lot of things to buy.
 I started with the apartment fixings and utilities.